michami/MBR/README.md

 Combat is tracked as progress against an enemy.
 The **PS** of the progress represents how easy it is to defeat the enemy.
 Each time you land an attack on an enemy, you make an "Add Progress Roll".
 Large groups of enemies can use a single progress track.

-After each attack, weather it's successful or not, you will then roll for the enemy to attack you, if they're able.
+After each attack, whether it's successful or not, you will then roll for the enemy to attack you, if they're able.

 Melee attacks roll **+STR** (powerful strikes)